ACME-MG/moga_neml/README.md

 ## Python Packages

 The scripts also require several Python packages.

 To install these packages, `pip` is required.

 If you do not have `pip` installed, please following [these instructions](https://linuxize.com/post/how-to-install-pip-on-ubuntu-18.04/).

-* Numpy (`pip install numpy`).
-* Pandas (`pip install pandas`) for creating and manipulating Excel files.
-* PyMOO (`pip install pymoo`) for parameter optimisation.
-* XLSXWriter (`pip install xlsxwriter`) for creating Excel files to store results.
+Once `pip` is installed, you can run `pip3 install -r requirements.txt` from the directory to install the Python packages.